Your Title Goes Here

 What is astigmatism?

 Astigmatism means that the cornea of your eye is shaped more like a football than a round ball.
 This irregular shape causes blurry vision.
 If you have astigmatism, you can wear glasses with a specific lens to correct it after the surgery.
 Alternatively, you can select the premium intraocular lens or relaxing incisions to correct the astigmatism during surgery.
 If you have astigmatism and decline these options, your surgeon will fit a standard lens at surgery and you will have glasses to correct the astigmatism.
-This is discussed at the pre-op visit.
+This is discussed at the pre-op visit & you can find more information on astigmatism on our eye care videos page.

 What choices for vision will I have?